Oral Presentation Guidelines

-Presenters are required to bring their presentation to the Speaker Ready Room (Wellington Room, just past the registration desk) the day prior to their scheduled session so the technician can load presentations onto the appropriate session room laptop.
+Presenters are required to bring their presentation to the Speaker Ready Room the day prior to their scheduled session so the technician can load presentations onto the appropriate session room laptop.
 This will also provide the opportunity to ensure fonts will display correctly and embedded videos will play correctly.

 Presentation Information and Instructions